 My ceramics revolve around the image, I paint women and men’s faces inspired by photographs or movie stills; I mix them with my characters and motives.
-That patchworked thread gather like graphic novels without narration, short sentences escort those mismatch people as clues or secrets thoughts.
+That patchworked thread gather like graphic novels without narration.

 Each piece is an ensemble that can also be appreciated square by square, and I invite the observer to project themselves onto my universe and let their imagination run free.

 « Mathilde Le Mancq is young.
 With a little humor we can then ask ourselves if being at an age where memories are still sharp is the reason why she is playing with cubes?
 And if she is so fond of mystery and crime stories that she writes english captions (sometimes in Old english even) which is quite unexpected and original!

 To very geometric volumes she adds some fanciful cones, like giant old tabacco pots.
 When part of the tiles are purely decoratives (cheked patterns, dots, flowers or all sorts of crosses), her flock of white dotted red mushrooms reminds us of the deadly fly amanita; could it be the transition between the decorative elements and the Artist’s philosophy?